More FS2020 Scenery issues: New York (part 2)

 Fisherman’s Wharf in ruins:

-Melted ships and cars that look like they’re burnt out and abandoned:
+Melted boats that look like they’re abandoned:

 A car crashed through the entrance of the Hyatt – what’s interesting about this one is the driveway and entrance goes underneath the building at street level, so I’m guessing the rendering engine (or Bing) doesn’t know how to handle that imagery and just pasted in vertically on the surface of the building: